itspangler/plaintext-workflow/03_spatial-data/day-02/github-cheat-sheet.md

 This isn't easy to read, it's tough to organize, and it's nearly impossible to triangulate where or when a change was made and what the change replaced.

+Git and GitHub are solution options.
 Git tracks changes in a project can forget about the hard work of tracking changes in a project over time, so you don't have to.
 GitHub is a free online service that makes it very easy to create projects Git-friendly projects; e.g., projects in which Git can automatically track changes.

-Using this workflow will allow you to easily examine old versions of a project or file, which means it also functions as a handy—and free—cloud backup. -->
+Using this workflow will allow you to easily examine old versions of a project or file, which means it also functions as a handy—and free—cloud backup.

+### Okay... but how??

+The GitHub workflow is fairly straightforward!

+First, you'll want to download

+It consists of three actions: commit, pull, push.

+1. **Commit.** Every time you save a file, GitHub